 Throughout their abusive ‘punishing’ behaviour, they sprinkle intermittent ‘rewards’ (kind words and actions).
 It’s through this that they manage to break you down, while also being the one who is able to provide relief from the constant state of anxiety that they put you through.

 In other words, they become your source of relief from the very abuse that they are instilling.
-This is what creates the trauma bond, keeping you loyal to your abuser.
-This is what also holds you in place as their permanent source of life force energy… until they’ve sucked you dry and you’ve got nothing left to give.
+This in turn creates the trauma bond, which keeps you loyal to your abuser.
+The trauma bond serves to hold you in place as their permanent source of life force energy… until they’ve sucked you dry and you’ve got nothing left to give.

 Examples of narcissist text messages while devaluing: